 Through this section, administrators can create rules for the following items.

 - 2-Step Login Verification: Using this setting forces all users on the organization’s Box account to use 2FA to access the account.
-This prevents hackers from gaining access to Box by simply stealing a current user’s login information.
-The hacker would need access to the current user’s smartphone too.
+This prevents threat actors from gaining access to Box by simply stealing a current user’s login information.
+The cybercriminal would need access to the current user’s smartphone too.

 - Password Requirements: Administrators can use this section to force passwords to be a certain length or to use certain characters.
 They also can track when users choose to change their passwords.